stabix/stabix/doc/slip_transmission.rst

    :scale: 50 %
    :align: center

-   *Figure 4 : Distribution of m' parameter calculated for a) basal vs basal slip systems,
+   *Figure 4 : Distributions of m' parameter calculated for a) basal vs basal slip systems,
    b) basal vs prismatic <a> slip systems and c) prismatic <a> vs prismatic <a>
    slip systems in function of misorientation angle.*